Colour Cards€1.26 each (excl. VAT) | €1.50 each (incl. VAT approx.)

 It is a good idea to look at your colours in the location you expect to paint, vertically up against the wall, colours appear different in different light conditions interior or exterior.

-BAUWERK Colour Cards are a large size paint (about 4 by 6 inches) swatch that is hand painted with the actual limewash paint.
+BAUWERK Colour Cards are a large size paint (15cm x 10.5cm) swatch that is hand painted with the actual limewash paint.

 Colour Cards are very useful for:

 - making a pre-selection of possible shades